smartface/js-base/README.md

 )
 ```

-Second parameter of call is to define public methods of concrete component.
+Second parameter of call is to define public methods to concrete component.

 ```js
 	...